A CHEAP DAY OUT

 POTTER'S FIELDS PARK Tooley Street

-Former graveyard alongside City Hall.
-Recently upgraded
+Attractive park created from former graveyard alongside City Hall.

 WATER FEATURES